 Dennis Maher // CITY HOUSE MODELS

-Opening Reception Thursday March 2, 2017, 6-9pm
+Opening Reception: Thursday March 2, 2017, 6-9pm

-On view March 2– May 6
+On view: March 2– May 6

-Exhibition Hours: Friday – Saturday 11am-4pm or by appointment
+Gallery Hours: Friday – Saturday 11am-4pm or by appointment

 Closing Reception and Artist Remarks Friday May 5, 7pm

-Eleven Twenty Projects is pleased to announce an exhibition of new works by internationally recognized artist Dennis Maher.
+Buffalo, NY - Eleven Twenty Projects is pleased to announce an exhibition of new works by internationally recognized artist Dennis Maher.
 City House Models presents a selection of 2D and 3D wall hangings and sculptures that have been assembled from fragments of Maher's ever-changing domestic space, The Fargo House — an experimental art and architectural oasis located on Buffalo’s west side.